Texas Navy: Dispute

 Despite the importance of the Texas Navy to the Texas Revolution, politics got in the way of rewarding Navy veterans with bounty land grants when President Sam Houston, against legislative support, denied land grants to navy veterans in 1842.

 The battle for bounty lands was a political struggle that culminated six years after the revolution, but had roots that stretched back to 1835.
 Naval policy was another in a long line of differing views between Sam Houston and Mirabeau Lamar.
 Lamar preferred an aggressive naval policy that encouraged raids around the Gulf of Mexico to intimidate the enemy.
 Houston, on the other hand, preferred a more acquiescent naval policy that encouraged ships to stay close to shore, protecting ports for industry and commerce.

 These disagreements led to inconsistent policies during the Republic era, as Lamar and Houston traded the presidency back and forth.
 Robert Potter, a Senator, and the one-time Secretary of the Navy, and Senator James Webb proposed a resolution that would allow bounty land to be granted to navy veterans on 4 November 1841.
-It was noted in 18 November 1841 edition of the San Augustine Red-Lander that this "Resolution will meet with much opposition in both Houses, and a warm discussion is expected."
+It was noted on the 18 November 1841 edition of the San Augustine Red-Lander that this "Resolution will meet with much opposition in both Houses, and a warm discussion is expected."
 After the resolution was passed, it was presented to President Sam Houston, who vetoed the bill on 6 January 1842.

 In Houston's veto message, the President paid tribute to the "exalted Gallantry and distinguished bravery" of the men who went to sea on behalf of the Republic, but he would "not sanction injudicious and unnecessary extravagance" on their behalf.
 Houston went on to say, "Generally, the seaman has no interest (except a transitory one) on shore."
 He explained that a people who made their living at sea would pay no attention to improving land granted to them.
 He believed that to give a land grant to a navy veteran would not benefit the country to any degree, explaining that, "The harpies that are generally found in sea-ports, and to whom seamen usually become indebted, are those only who would profit by the bounty and munificence of the Government."